nirevexin/Data-Science-Professional-Training-Course/Choosing a location for an oil well/README.md

 # Oil field development
 ## Status: completed.

-## Project goal: to choose from three regions one in which oil production will bring the greatest profit.
+## Project goal: to select from three regions one in which oil production will bring the greatest profit.

 ## Work results: